MichaelCade/90DaysOfDevOps/Days/day70.md

 We covered a lot of this continuous mantra in the opening section of the challenge.
 But to reiterate:

 Continuous Integration (CI) is a more modern software development practice in which incremental code changes are made more frequently and reliably.
-Automated build and test workflow steps triggered by Continuous Integration ensures that code changes being merged into the repository are reliable.
+Automated build and test workflow steps triggered by Continuous Integration ensure that code changes being merged into the repository are reliable.

 That code / Application is then delivered quickly and seamlessly as part of the Continuous Deployment process.